JLefortBesnard/JLefortBesnard.github.io/_posts/2019-07-19-Simple-first.md

 n > 1,000,000 (LeCun et al., 2015; Jordan et al., 2015).
 In neuroscience nowadays, the biggest datasets reach about 1000 participants (Human Connectome Project) to about 10,000 participants (UK Biobank Imaging).
-Therefore, despite the growing literature applying DNNs to neuroscience applications, if you have only a few data at hand, and you reach a high accuracy using cross validation, still remind yourself that it might be that you hacked the hell out of the hyperparameters and eventually overfitted you sample (including the test set).
+Therefore, despite the growing literature applying DNNs to neuroscience applications, if you have only a few data at hand, and you still reach a high accuracy through cross validation, remind yourself that it might be that you hacked the hell out of the hyperparameters and eventually overfitted your sample (including the test set).
 </p>